DioxusLabs/docsite/docs/en/guide/creating_a_story.md

 ## Creating Elements

-Next, let's wrap our post discription in a [`div`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div).
+Next, let's wrap our post description in a [`div`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div).
 You can create HTML elements in Dioxus by putting a `{` after the element name and a `}` after the last child of the element:

 ```rust
 {{#include src/doc_examples/hackernews_post.rs:story_v3}}